SmartMobilityAlgorithms/book/index.md

 - evolutionary   computing   methods
 - swarm intelligence algorithms
 - parallel and hybrid metaheuristics
-- graph neural network and reinforcement learning
+- geometric deep learning, graph neural network, attention mechanisms and reinforcement learning

 The book provides a wealth of examples and in-depth case studies for both novices and experts.
 Several case studies are discussed to show the ability of the covered search algorithms in solving people mobility, logistics, and infrastructure optimization problems.
 Python implementations in the form of Jupyter notebooks are provided and available through the book’s website on GitHub.
 AI Search Algorithms for Smart Mobility is written mainly as a project-oriented practical book intended for academic institutions, continuing education, training centers, and working professionals.
 The book caters to a wide range of audiences such as university students, researchers, engineers in mobility companies, and city planners.